 Epieos is built for investigators, not GTM teams.

 Its pricing page offers an Osinter plan for €29.99/month, with all modules including LinkedIn and 30 full-access requests/month.
-Useful for investigations.
-Wrong for revenue workflows.
+That tells you what it is.

 It states Reverse Email Lookup = 10 credits per found profile.
 Good.
-Now I can model cost instead of guessing.
+I can work with that.

 If the job is reverse email lookup for a B2B work email, NinjaPear Person Profile Endpoint is the best option here.

-Why?
-Because it resolves professional identity from public web data and explicitly does not scrape LinkedIn.
-In 2026, that matters a lot.
+The big reason is simple: it is built for professional identity resolution from public web data, and it explicitly does not scrape LinkedIn.

-The key line from the shutdown post is simple: “In January earlier this year (2025), LinkedIn filed a lawsuit against Proxycurl.
+The line that matters is in Goodbye Proxycurl: “In January earlier this year (2025), LinkedIn filed a lawsuit against Proxycurl.
 Today, we are shutting Proxycurl down.”

-The same post says Proxycurl had grown to a ~$10M revenue business before the shutdown.
-So if your reverse email lookup stack depends on LinkedIn-shaped data, stop treating that as a tiny implementation detail.
+The same post says Proxycurl had grown to a ~$10M revenue business before shutdown.
+So if your reverse email lookup stack depends on LinkedIn-shaped data, that is not a small implementation detail anymore.

 | Tool | Data Freshness | Data Richness | Scalability | Pricing | Dev Friendliness | Stability | Legal Clarity | Avg Score |